maxwjiill/etl-data-validation-kio/README.md

 ## Authors and contributors

 - **Maksim A. Metelkin** — main author, Student at SPbPU ICSC
-- **Vladimir A. Parkhomenko** — advisor, Senior Lecturer at SPbPU ICSC
+- **Vladimir A. Parkhomenko** — advisor and minor contributor, Senior Lecturer at SPbPU ICSC

 ## Data